1688168/AI/AI Lessons/Ed_Donnor_LLM_Engineering.md

   * reasoning budget. (budget forcing ---- adding wait). always better on puzzle
 * Hybrid

+### SEC1/Day4
+* convert words to toekn and decode
+* illusion of "memory": always pass the whole convo history to the chat for memory
+* multi-shot prompt

 ### RAG
 * use blob load read all pdf. parse file name as key into text of pdf body as content as simple memory lookup. append to context to LLM